C++ Concurrency

 thread_localStorage

-C++11 introduced a comprehensive threading library.
-These notes cover the key concurrency primitives and patterns.
+- C++11 introduced the threading library.
+Notes cover key primitives + patterns.

 1. std::async and Launch Policies